solidity-labs-io/forge-proposal-simulator/docs/overview/use-cases.md

 ### Compound Governor Bravo

 The [Governor Bravo Proposal](../guides/governor-bravo-proposal.md) facilitates the creation of the governor `propose` calldata.
 It also allows developers to test the calldata by simulating the entire proposal lifecycle, from proposing, voting, queuing, and finally executing.

-### Governor OZ
+### OZ Governor

-Similar to Compound Governor Bravo, [Governor OZ Proposal](../guides/governor-oz-proposal.md) simulates the entire proposal lifecycle for the governor with a timelock controller extension.
+Similar to Compound Governor Bravo, [OZ Governor Proposal](../guides/oz-governor-proposal.md) simulates the entire proposal lifecycle for the governor with a timelock controller extension.